bottomshorter/TriviaGame/README.md

 # TriviaGame

-This was a Lord of The Rings Trilogy trivia game I created for assignment 5 for our jQuery unit.
+This was a Lord of The Rings Trilogy trivia game I created for assignment 5 for our Javascript timers unit.

 Directions: